Atomarverseucht/AIN/2/README.md

 Prog2 has an extra repository.
-Maybe this will be merged with "Datenbanken", "sypr-uebung"
+Maybe this will be merged with [Datenbanken](https://github.com/Atomarverseucht/Datenbanken), [sypr-uebung](https://github.com/Atomarverseucht/sypr-uebungen)